j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 5. Cloud Dataproc - Spark on JupyterLab for forecasting icecream sales

 ### Technology & Libraries
-1. Data preprocessing at scale: Spark - PySpark
+1. Data preprocessing at scale: Spark, specifically PySpark
 2. Forecasting: Prophet with Python

 ### Duration to run through the lab